Danial Williams

-Danial Williams (แดเนียล วิลเลียมส์, born June 13, 1993), is a Thai-born Australian Muay Thai kickboxer and mixed martial artist currently signed to ONE Championship, where he competes in the Strawweight division.
-As of July 29, 2022, he is ranked #5 in the ONE Championship Strawweight rankings and he is ranked #5 in the ONE Championship Strawweight Muay Thai rankings.
+Danial Williams (แดเนียล วิลเลียมส์, born June 13, 1993), is a Thai-born Australian professional Muay Thai fighter, kickboxer, and mixed martial artist currently signed to ONE Championship, where he competes in the Strawweight division.

 Background

-Williams was born on June 13, 1993 in Phan district, Chiang Rai province, Thailand.
-His father is Australian and mother Thai, when he was 8 months old, they came to Australia to live here for a better life.
+Williams was born on June 13, 1993, in Phan district, Chiang Rai province, Thailand to an Australian father and Thai mother.
+He came to Australia when he was eight months old.

 Williams was a shy child whose mixed heritage always made him feel like a bit of an outcast.
 He wasn't like his school friends in Australia, or like his family in Thailand, and he struggled to find his place.

 Muay Thai & Kickboxing career

 Early career

 Williams faced Aaron Leigh for the CMT Super Bantamweight Championship at Caged Muay Thai 3 on July 6, 2013.
 He won the fight by a fourth-round knockout.

 Williams faced Shota Takiya in the 2015 K-1 World GP 2015 Super Bantamweight Tournament quarterfinals, held on April 19, 2015.
 He lost the fight by majority decision.